THERE ARE SO MANY WONDERFUL REASONS TO USE CRUELTY FREE SKIN CARE

 There’s no excuse for companies to test on animals.
-There are (BETTER) alternatives to animal testing available and choose their cruelty-free status.
+There are definitely better alternatives to animal testing available and choose their cruelty-free status.

 Switching to cruelty-free products is one of the best ways to say no to animal testing.